natstar93/react-test-tree/README.md

 ```

 __Notes__:
-* You can still apply a `ref` as well as a `refCollection` if you want to be able to manipulate the parent element too.
+* You can still apply a `testRef` as well as a `testRefCollection` if you want to be able to manipulate the parent element too.
-* `ref`s and `refCollection`s may not have the same name.
+* `testRef`s and `testRefCollection`s may not have the same name.

 ## Stubs

 It is inevitable that at some point when testing React components you will want to avoid rendering part of a component.
-Perhaps it might trigger some sideways data loading, or maybe you want to replace it with a mock. `react-test-tree` allows you to quickly and easily stub out any refs in the tree with either `null` or a replacement component:
+Perhaps it might trigger some sideways data loading, or maybe you want to replace it with a mock. `react-test-tree` allows you to quickly and easily stub out any testRefs in the tree with either `null` or a replacement component:

 ```jsx
 var MockComponent = React.createClass({